blakeb211/third_game/0README.md

 add a quadtree from codinggame video

-HAVE TO USE AXIS ALIGNED COLLISION DETECTION
+Note that FTSTEP doesn't need to be passed to the udpate methods HAVE TO USE AXIS ALIGNED COLLISION DETECTION
 LOOK INTO QUAD TREES
 WRITE AND TEST COLLISION SYSTEM